Tropical Storm Zeta to hit Yucatan before making U.S. landfall midweek along northern Gulf Coast

 Forecast for Louisiana and Mississippi

-Conditions will deteriorate in Louisiana and Mississippi on Wednesday morning, the brunt of the storm’s high winds, coastal flooding and heavy rains occurring during the evening as Zeta moves northward ahead of an approaching storm from the west.
+Conditions will deteriorate in Louisiana and Mississippi on Wednesday morning.
+The brunt of the storm’s high winds, coastal flooding and heavy rains occur during the evening as Zeta moves northward ahead of an approaching storm from the west.
 This means Zeta will be accelerating north and northeastward, its inclement weather arriving considerably faster than during hurricanes Laura and Delta.

 Strong wind gusts near the coast could potentially top 70 mph, while storm surge flooding could affect a large area from where the storm makes landfall eastward into Mississippi, Alabama and Florida.